25 Most Poisonous and Venomous Animals in the World

 Inland Taiwan’s neurotoxic venom will kill any adult human in less than 45 minutes.

-Fortunately, the snake is a very shy type, and there have been no human fatalities documented (all recorded bites were treated with anti-venom).
+Fortunately, the snake is a very shy type, and no human fatalities have been documented (all recorded bites were treated with anti-venom).

-The blue-ringed octopuses are usually found hiding in sandy bottoms tide pools and also in coral reefs in the Pacific Ocean.
+The blue-ringed octopuses are usually found hiding in sandy bottoms tide pools and coral reefs in the Pacific Ocean.

 The venom of the blue-ringed octopus attacks the nervous system, causing paralysis and respiratory arrest.